-I received my Ph.D. in Philosophy at the University of California, Berkeley.
-In Fall 2018 I will join the Department of Philosophy at New York University as a Bersoff Faculty Fellow for the academic year 2018-2019.
-Then in Fall 2019 I will join the Philosophy Department at Stanford University as an Assistant Professor.
+I am a Bersoff Faculty Fellow at the Department of Philosophy at New York University for the academic year 2018-2019.
+In Fall 2019 I will join the Philosophy Department at Stanford University as an Assistant Professor.

 I work in epistemology, metaphysics, philosophy of mind, and philosophy of literature.